- When -- Time for payment

 There are false rumors flying around that tenants have seven days to pay after the due date and a landlord can immediately take the following action against you if rent is late:

 - Suing you: It is legal for your landlord to immediately sue you without giving you notice of your breach, if this is provided for in your lease.
 In this case, the landlord will consult with an attorney and you will be held liable for the taxed legal costs.
 Once an order is granted against you and you have still not paid the outstanding rent, the landlord can obtain a warrant of execution against you.

 - Attaching your goods: The landlord has the right to ‘attach’ your goods and sell it at an auction to make up for outstanding rent.
 In this case, a landlord engages with an attorney to issue a rent interdict summons.
 A sheriff will then arrive to make a list of your belongings and later fetch them to store it until a public auction can be held.

 - Cancellation: The landlord is legally obliged to give you 20 business days to pay your outstanding rent.
 If payment is not made within this period, the landlord can cancel the lease and evict you.
 This applies to both verbal and written leases.

-- Eviction: A landlord may only evict a tenant with after obtaining a court order.
-However, this may be obtained immediately after cancellation of the lease and the landlord is not obliged to give the tenant additional time to sort out their affairs.
+- Eviction: A landlord may only evict a tenant after obtaining a court order.
+However, this may be obtained immediately after the cancellation of the lease and the landlord is not obliged to give the tenant additional time to sort out their affairs.
 If the landlord has to instruct a sheriff to carry out the order, the tenant will be held responsible for legal costs.

 - Listing on ITC: Many landlords can list tenants on ITC (or another credit bureau) if outstanding rent has not been paid.